WenPai-org/wenpai.org/wp-content/plugins/user-switching/readme.md

 * `login_redirect` when switching to another user.
 * `logout_redirect` when switching off.

+### How can I report a security bug?

+[You can report security bugs through the official User Switching Vulnerability Disclosure Program on Patchstack](https://patchstack.com/database/vdp/user-switching).
+The Patchstack team helps validate, triage, and handle any security vulnerabilities.

 ### Do you accept donations?

 [I am accepting sponsorships via the GitHub Sponsors program](https://github.com/sponsors/johnbillion) and any support you can give will help me maintain this plugin and keep it free for everyone.

 ## Changelog ##

+### 1.8.0 (22 July 2024) ###

+* Adds a 'Switch back' link to some access denied messages within the admin area.
+* Confirms support for WordPress 6.6.

 ### 1.7.3 (21 February 2024) ###